renzoe/LoRaWAN-Bandits/README.md

 03-BanditEnergyPDR
 ```

-But they can be easily extended to more folders, or modified to ingest data from a particular result folder.
+But they can be easily extended to more folders, or modified to ingest data from a particular  folder.